COVID-19 and Breast Cancer Care: What Patients Need to Know

 Breast cancer survivors are not generally immunocompromised by past treatments, but they should talk to their doctors about any concerns or underlying conditions.

-Should I continue to go to chemotherapy and radiation treatments?
+Should I continue to go to my treatments?

 Your treatment is important.
 Most of the time, doctors will try to keep treatments on schedule.
 But again, consult with your doctor about whether he or she advises any modifications.